-This track focuses on the critical role that leadership and mentoring in shaping the next generation of health education professionals.
-This track will explore effective strategies and best practices for training and developing emerging talent, fostering a culture of continuous learning, and designing effective mentorship programs that empower individuals to reach their full potential in health education/promotion.
-Abstracts are encouraged that present innovative approaches for building the health education leadership pipeline and essential competencies for academia, research and practice; approaches to workforce recruitment, diversity and retention; advocacy skills to address the dynamic political environment; and successful coaching and mentoring programs.
+This track celebrates the critical role leadership and mentoring play in shaping the next generation of health education professionals.
+It explores effective strategies and best practices for training and developing emerging talent, fostering a culture of continuous learning, and designing effective mentorship programs that empower individuals to reach their full potential in health education, health promotion, and public health.

+This track also emphasizes the importance of integrating self-care and mental well-being into leadership and mentoring efforts.
+Abstracts should present innovative approaches for building the health education leadership pipeline; enhancing essential competencies for academia, research, and practice; updating workforce recruitment, diversity and retention strategies; building advocacy skills to address today's dynamic political environment; and growing successful coaching and mentoring programs.